Wall Street, Crypto Traders Cheer Trump Victory, Sending Dow, Bitcoin Soaring

 Much of Wall Street’s run to records this year was built on expectations for coming cuts to interest rates by the Federal Reserve, now that inflation seems to be heading back down to its 2 percent target.
 The Fed will announce its latest decision on interest rates on Thursday, where the expectation is still for a cut, according to data from CME Group.

-But traders are already paring back their expectations for how many cuts the Fed will make through the middle of next year.
+Yet traders are already paring back their expectations for how many cuts the Fed will make through the middle of next year.

 Foreign currencies were down against the dollar.
-Trump has talked about raising tariffs, which would likely mean Trump has also vowed to sharply raise tariffs on imports from China, Mexico and other countries, darkening the outlook for Chinese exporters at a time when Beijing has relied heavily on ramping up manufacturing to try to revive its slowing economy.
+Trump has talked about raising tariffs, which would likely mean Trump has also vowed to sharply raise tariffs on imports from Communist China, Mexico and other countries, darkening the outlook for Chinese exporters at a time when Beijing has relied heavily on ramping up manufacturing to try to revive its slowing economy.
 The value of the Mexican peso fell another 2.3 percent against the dollar.